TechnoNene/unifi-cam-proxy/README.md

 ## Documentation

-View the documentation at <https://zacharee.github.io/unifi-cam-proxy/>
+View the documentation at <https://technonene.github.io/unifi-cam-proxy/>

-Replace the `image: ...` line in `docker-compose.yml` with `build: https://github.com/zacharee/unifi-cam-proxy.git`.
+Replace the `image: ...` line in `docker-compose.yml` with `build: https://github.com/technonene/unifi-cam-proxy.git`.

-## Donations

-If you would like to make a donation to support development, please use [Github Sponsors](https://github.com/sponsors/keshavdv).

-Build a new package...